fourstix/MCard1802ArduinoV2/README.md

 Information on the Sparkfun Qwiic interface is available [here.](https://www.sparkfun.com/qwiic)

-The Daughter Card simulates a Cdp1861 Pixie Video chip, using a [Teensy 3.2.](https://www.pjrc.com/teensy/teensy31.html) The Teensy runs the [MCard1802TeensyPixieVideo](https://github.com/fourstix/MCard1802TeensyPixieVideo) code to support a video ram buffer displayed on a
-128 x 64 graphics display supported by the[U8G2 graphics library](https://github.com/olikraus/u8g2) as a video display.
-The Teensy will simulate the Interrupt Request, External Flag 1 (/EF1) signal, and DMA Output requests from the original pixie video.
+The Daughter Card simulates a Cdp1861 Pixie Video chip, using a [Teensy 3.2.](https://www.pjrc.com/teensy/teensy31.html) The Teensy runs the [MCard1802TeensyPixieVideo](https://github.com/fourstix/MCard1802TeensyPixieVideo) code to support a video ram buffer displayed on any 128 x 64 graphics display supported by the [U8G2 graphics library](https://github.com/olikraus/u8g2).
+The Teensy 3.2 will simulate the Interrupt Request, External Flag 1 (/EF1) signal, and DMA Output requests from the original pixie video.
 This allows [programs](https://github.com/fourstix/MCard1802ArduinoV2/blob/master/docs/Cdp1802SampleProgramCode.txt) written for the original Cosmac Elf hardware to run directly on the simulator.
 The MCard1802 Teensy Pixie Video supports